MySQL DROP TRIGGER Statement

 ✅ This removes the trigger from the active database.

-If the trigger exists in a specific database (e.g., company_db
+If the trigger exists in a specific database (e.g., company_db):

 DROP TRIGGER company_db.before_employee_insert;

-✅ This ensures we are removing the correct trigger from company_db
+✅ This ensures we are removing the correct trigger from company_db.

-To prevent an error if the trigger doesn’t exist, use:
+IF EXISTSTo prevent an error if the trigger doesn’t exist, use:

 DROP TRIGGER IF EXISTS before_employee_insert;